 - The draft ordinance proposes new parameters to allow up to 75 children in day care centers on residential parcels at least 1.5 acres in size, located at the intersection of two streets, subject to minimum building setback requirements, and subject to Special Land Use consideration by the Planning Commission. - If approved, the ordinance will apply to all eligible properties in Novi.
-The attached map shows 14 potential properties that may benefit from the additional capacity permitted of up to 75 children. - The Planning Commission considered the proposed ordinance amendment at two meetings.
-Following the first meeting, Staff provided ordinance amendments based on the Commission's initial discussion.
-On March 12, the Planning Commission held a public hearing and made a motion to the City Council for approval of the ordinance amendments.
+The attached map shows 14 potential properties that may benefit from the additional capacity permitted of up to 75 children. - Following the April 7, 2025 City Council review of the draft ordinance amendment, the Ordinance Review Committee met to further discuss the proposed ordinance language.
+The recommendation of the Committee was to bring the amendments back to the City Council for First Reading, consistent with the Planning Commission's recommendations for Child Care centers, but to maintain the existing standards for the number of people cared for in Adult Day Care centers. - City Council approved the First Reading of the ordinance on May 5, 2025.